 Sandra from "Pops".
 Lying to cover up for her abusive husband is one thing, actively trying to frame Stabler when he was trying to help her is another.

 Monica from "Selfish".
 Yes, she had every right to not vaccinate her child.
 No, she didn't kill Ashlee's daughter on purpose.
-But refusing to accept responsibility for her sick son giving Ashlee's daughter an ultimately fatal disease, and violating the laws of common sense by letting her son play with other kids when she knew he was sick, just makes her look like an idiot.
+But refusing to accept responsibility for her sick son giving Ashlee's daughter an ultimately fatal disease, to the point of blaming Ashlee for her daughter's death, and going against all common sense by letting her son play with other kids when she knew he was sick, just makes her look like an idiot.
 The next time the series did an episode about the anti-vaccine movement, it made no attempt whatsoever to treat the anti-vaxxer mother sympathetically.